Skyway Monte Bianco: Construction

 The Skyway Monte Bianco was designed by the architect Carlo Rossi, took four years to construct, and involved complete rebuilding of the Pointe Helbronner terminus at a cost of 110 million euros.
 The cable cars were manufactured by Doppelmayr Cable Car and the top station was engineered so as to minimise energy consumption, and includes solar panels and highly efficient insulation in order to bring it close to a zero-energy building.
 The horizontal tunnel and vertical well which now give access to Pointe Helbronner, the Torino Hut and the Vallée Blanche, also serve to anchor the cable car station into the rock.
 The vertical lift shaft is a 5 metre wide well, approximately 70 m in depth.
 To avoid damage to the structural integrity of the mountain, explosives were not used during the tunnel's construction.
 Instead, a series of small holes were drilled, each 40 cm diameter, using a technique known as raise boring.
 The tunnel and vertical shaft together provide firm anchorage to the cable car equipment, each cable of which has to be capable of carrying loads of over 100 tons.
 The base of the vertical shaft also houses water tanks for fire-fighting purposes.

 Permission to construct the new cable car included an agreement to remove the old cable car infrastructure.
 The full cost of the development, when all the associated infrastructure is included, was 138 million euros, making it the world's most expensive cable car installation at the time of its opening in 2015.

-The cableway opened in 23 June 2015, and was much celebrated by the Italians, but ignored by the French.
+The cableway opened on 23 June 2015, and was much celebrated by the Italians, but ignored by the French.
 Italian Prime Minister Matteo Renzi officially opened the new cable car system, and was presented with a golden ice axe by regional president, Augusto Rollandin on their arrival at the summit station on Pointe Helbronner.